Reuben Shannon Lovinggood

 Back row: Beulah; middle row: Burrows, Roosevelt; Front row: Madeline Alice, Jessalyn, Mattie, Reuben Shannon, Clarissa.
 Not pictured is Reuben Penman Lovinggood, R. S. Lovinggood’s first son, whose mother, Lilian England, died 19 days after his birth.
 Courtesy of Huston-Tillotson University Archives

 Over the next sixteen years, Lovinggood and his wife, Mattie, worked to improve the school.
 In 1904, they opened the Eliza Dee Industrial Home for Girls on the campus; in 1910, Lovinggood organized a Classics department at Samuel Huston College.
 In February 1911, The Christian Educator magazine published an article celebrating the college’s tenth anniversary.
-There was substantial progress to report, as the college had grown to include five buildings, nineteen faculty members, and more than 500 students.
-The institution could also boast seventy-one graduates.
+There was substantial progress to report as the college had grown to include five buildings, nineteen faculty members, and more than 500 students.
+The institution could also boast 71 graduates.
 Lovinggood was managing a campus with a property worth $87,000.
 The Christian Educator reported that “Samuel Huston College has grown in ten years to [be] one of the largest and best schools of our Church for colored youth in the South.”
 When Lovinggood saw the need to construct a new industrial building, he took it upon himself to raise $6,000 of the remaining $10,000 needed.
 Thanks to their early efforts, by 1927 Samuel Huston College made enough progress to be considered a Class A senior college.

-Lovinggood served as president of the Colored Teachers State Association of Texas from 1905 to 1906, and he worked to institute uniform requirements for diplomas and degrees in Texas’s Black schools.
+Lovinggood served as president of the Colored Teachers State Association of Texas from 1905 to 1906, and he worked to institute uniform requirements for diplomas and degrees in Texas’ Black schools.
 On an interesting aside, while teaching at Huston College, Mrs. Lovinggood also attended classes at the University of Texas at Austin’s School of Library Science.
-Although Black students were not allowed to attend since it was prior to integration, she was so fair-skinned that her racial background was not known to the administration.
+Although Black students were not allowed to attend since it was prior to integration, she was so fair skinned that her racial background was not known to the administration.

 Reuben Shannon Lovinggood enjoyed a distinguished career at Samuel Huston College and earned the respect of the students and staff as well as the confidence of Austin’s city officials.
 Unfortunately, he suffered from chronically poor health, and on December 17, 1916, Lovinggood died due to chronic nephritis.
 His funeral in Austin was well-attended.
-The Austin city council was present, and the mayor made a speech.
+The Austin City Council was present, and the mayor made a speech.
 Lovinggood was buried in Oakwood Cemetery.
 He was remembered by many for his fair criticisms of Jim Crow and a teaching philosophy that inspired Samuel Huston College’s school motto, “Strive always to treat others better than they treat you.”